Spa Business Plan Template

 Why You Need a Business Plan for a Spa

 If you’re looking to start a day spa or grow your existing spa you need a business plan.
 A business plan will help you raise funding, if needed, and plan out the growth of your spa in order to improve your chances of success.
-Your spa business plan is a living document that should be updated annually as your company grows and changes.
+Your day spa business plan is a living document that should be updated annually as your company grows and changes.

 Source of Funding for a Spa Company

 With regards to funding, the main sources of funding for a spa are bank loans and angel investors.
-With regards to bank loans, banks will want to review your business plan and gain confidence that you will be able to repay your loan and interest.
+With regards to bank loans, banks will want to review your detailed spa business plan and gain confidence that you will be able to repay your loan and interest.
 To acquire this confidence, the loan officer will not only want to confirm that your financials are reasonable.
 But they will want to see a professional plan.
 Such a plan will give them the confidence that you can successfully and professionally operate a spa business.

 The second most common form of funding for a spa is angel investors.
 Angel investors are wealthy individuals who will write you a check.
 They will either take equity in return for their funding, or, like a bank, they will give you a loan.
 Venture capitalists will not fund a spa.
 They might consider funding a chain of spas, but never an individual location.
 This is because most venture capitalists are looking for millions of dollars in return when they make an investment, and an individual location could never achieve such results.